This post may contain affiliate links. Read our disclosure policy.

 • Eggs

 Is this authentic Pad Thai?
-Authentic Pad Thai sauce typically includes an ingredient called Tamarind paste, that’s often tricky to find.
+Traditional Pad Thai sauce typically includes an ingredient called Tamarind paste, that’s often tricky to find.
 Instead, we’re creating our own by mixing together equal parts coconut sugar, lime juice and coconut aminos (or soy sauce if you aren’t gluten free).

 authentic chicken pad thai recipe in a black woke topped with garnishes and lime